 Police Services and Criminal Justice

 Always popular – this action-filled day provides participants with a better understanding of San Mateo County law enforcement and the criminal justice system.
 Panel participants will provide an insider’s view of the criminal justice system, from enforcement to prosecution, incarceration, and rehabilitation.
 Learn first-hand from our criminal justice leaders about the unique leadership challenges and opportunities facing 21st century policing and criminal justice.
-Put yourselves in the role of Judge and jury as you are guided through a prosecutorial exercise, and interact with our police leaders as they describe navigating turbulent times and critical incidents and provide leadership to their troops and their communities.
+Put yourselves in the role of Judge and jury, and interact with our police leaders as they describe navigating turbulent times and critical incidents and provide leadership to their troops and their communities.
 Engage in a hands-on experience as you walk in the shoes of law enforcement officers making critical decisions in split second incidents, and learn about the importance of the training, development and risk management strategies that leaders must provide to their organizations.

 Arts, Culture and Media Relations

 Participants will gain a broader understanding of the human services challenges in our communities and the complex and collaborative network of public and nonprofit organizations who are addressing these challenges.
-You will have an exciting opportunity to engage directly with leaders at the forefront of addressing critical issues such as (include examples here, such as homelessness, food security, etc. depending on who the panelist are), individuals who inspire hope.
+You will have an exciting opportunity to engage directly with leaders at the forefront of addressing critical issues such as homelessness and food insecurity, individuals who inspire hope.
 You will also get a chance to visit several different non-profits and see their work in action.

 What’s it like to be a student in school during the 21st century?
 Join us for a comprehensive look at public education.
 Education Day will include a field trip to one of our spotlight schools, a superintendents’ panel, an exploration of the community college system, and the opportunity to experience schooling as a student.
 Questions we’ve addressed in the past include: What are the Common Core Standards and the new assessments?
 How are schools dealing with meeting the needs of varied learners?
 How are schools dealing with the teacher shortage?
 How do schools meet students’ needs in the areas of technology, STEM, and collaboration to enable them to compete in the world marketplace?